 Board of Directors

 - "Substantial majority" must be "independent."
-Currently eleven of twelve are independent.
+Currently twelve of fourteen are independent.

 - Chairman of the Board: John F. Lundgren.
 Written Charter